tmforum-oda/oda-canvas/source/operators/api-management/istio/README.md

 For the readiness status of the API, the API Operator listens for update to `EndPointSlice` resources.
 The `EndPointSlice` resource is created by kubernetes when a service is deployed.
 The `EndPointSlice` resource tracks the readiness of all the pods that are part of the service.
 The API Operator listens for updates to the `EndPointSlice` resource and updates the status of the API resource accordingly.

-## optional configuration for DataDog using pod annotations
+## optional configuration for DataDog or different Prometheus implementations

-The API operator for Istio can be configured to use DataDog to monitor the API.
-The API Operator can take an environment variable `OPENMETRICS_IMPLEMENTATION` which defaults to `ServiceMonitor` (for prometheus operator).
-If you set `OPENMETRICS_IMPLEMENTATION` to `DataDogAnnotations`, the API Operator will add the DataDog annotations to the pod running the metrics API (which DataDog uses to scrape custom metrics) instead of creating the `ServiceMonitor` resource.
+The API operator for Istio can be configured to use annotations instead of Service Monitor resources.
+The API Operator can take an environment variable `OPENMETRICS_IMPLEMENTATION` which can be set to:
+* `ServiceMonitor` (default) Uses Service Monitor custom resources to configure Prometheus (using prometheus operator).
+* `DataDogAnnotations` Uses Pod annotations in format used by DataDog (which DataDog uses to scrape custom metrics) instead of creating the `ServiceMonitor` resource.
+* `PrometheusAnnotation` Uses Pod annotations in format used by Prometheus (without Prometheus operator) instead of creating the `ServiceMonitor` resource.
+This is used by some managed Prometheus services (like Azure managed Prometheus https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/prometheus-metrics-overview).

 ### Implementation

 This operator is written in Python, using the KOPF (https://kopf.readthedocs.io/) framework to listen for API resources being deployed in the ODA Canvas.